 When selecting your bearings, stick to models that are durable and resilient to the dirt on the streets.
 Tip: you should always have some skate wax around for curbs and rails.

 Don’t want to deal with the all the different individual components of your skateboard?
 Don’t sweat it!
 We also offer a selection of complete skateboards that’ll be shipped to you ready to skate!

-Do you just want the whole process of selecting your first board to be as simple as possible?
-We have a great selection of complete skateboards that can be delivered to you, ready to skate.
+Do you just want to keep it simple?
+We have a great selection of complete skateboards that can be delivered to your doorstep, ready to skate.

-If you want to learn more about skateboarding and the individual components such as decks, trucks, wheels and more, check out the skatedeluxe Skateboard Wiki.
+If you want to learn more about skateboarding and the individual components such as decks, trucks and wheels, have a look at the skatedeluxe skateboard Wiki or watch the skatedeluxe Buyers Guide videos.
 As a beginner, you’ll get a load of skateboard knowledge and learn everything there is to know about the different parts of a skateboard.